fhdm-dev/scoppy/README.md

 The Scoppy app in Demo mode

 ![Scoppy Development](images/development1.jpg)
 Scoppy under development.
-From left to right: Arduino Uno, AD9833 waveform generator and associated paraphenalia, Pico acting as debugger, Pico running an early version of the scoppy-pico firmware, Nokia 2.1
+From left to right: Arduino Uno, [AD9833 waveform generator](https://www.instructables.com/Simple-AD9833-Based-Signal-Generator/) and associated paraphenalia, Pico acting as debugger, Pico running an early version of the scoppy-pico firmware, the Scoppy app on a Nokia 2.1